 ASPIRE League Partnership Seed Fund Programme

 The Seed Fund Programme was started in 2019 and is intended to promote collaborative research among member universities.
-NTU received funding for 3 collaborative research projects involving other partner universities.
+NTU faculty are involved in various projects funded under this programme with partners at the member universities

 NTU is a founding member university of the ASEAN University Network (AUN).
 It was established in November 1995 to promote higher education cooperation and development among ASEAN universities.
 The AUN’s 30 member universities comprise the leading institutions of each ASEAN member state.